medialab/xan/docs/cmd/network.md

                               in the resulting graph.

 network edgelist options:
     -U, --undirected       Whether the graph is undirected.
+    --nodes <path>         Path to a CSV file containing node metadata (use "-" to feed the file from stdin).
+    --node-column <name>   Name of the column containing node keys.
+                           [default: node]

 Common options:
     -h, --help             Display this message